 The Folk Artists Gallery showcases folk and traditional artists from Dauphin, Lebanon, and Cumberland Counties.
-During our first year as a PCA Folk Arts Center, we will present twelve artists in this gallery.
 In an article below the list of artists, folklorist Amy Skillman puts this project into a regional context.

 About this Project